 Our Story

 Our story began in 2010 with the creation of the Ending Childhood Obesity (ECO) Project, a community-based nutrition education and cooking program offered in low-income areas in Portland, OR.
-Bob and Charlee Moore of Bob’s Red Mill have generously sponsored the ECO Project since its inception, resulting in 500 families completing the series—over 6,000 workshops and 9,000 hours of physician-led nutrition education.
+Bob and Charlee Moore of Bob’s Red Mill generously sponsored the early years of the ECO Project.
+Since its inception, more than 2000 participants completed the series—nearly 1600 workshops and more than 2400 hours of physician-led nutrition education.

 The Food as Medicine Institute grew out of the successes of the ECO Project and the construction of Charlee’s Kitchen on the campus of NUNM in the Helfgott Research Center, thanks again to the generosity of Bob and Charlee Moore.
 The kitchen, affectionately known as Charlee’s Kitchen, has created opportunities for physicians, chefs and other nutrition experts to lead hands-on nutrition training for medical and research students and community members.